 - Once you have been accepted to a program, please bring or email relevant course syllabi to a concentration advisor.
 They will determine whether a course can count for Economics credit and submit department approval through Study Abroad when you meet.
 Your course plan is tentative at this stage.
 If you change your course plan while abroad, Study Abroad will notify your concentration advisor, who can approve (or not) changes.

 Will My Course Count?

 To count as an economics elective, a course taken abroad must:

 - Employ primarily an economic methodology (i.e., use the tools from introductory and intermediate economics, not primarily case studies, interviews, etc.)

 - Have mostly readings with economic content and economic methodology

 Keep in Mind:

-- You can get writing credit for a course if it counts as an Ec elective and requires a 15+ page research paper.
+- You can get writing credit for a course if it counts as an Economics elective and requires a 15+ page research paper.
 To get writing credit, show your concentration advisor the graded paper when you return to Harvard.

 - The Economics concentration does not grant credit for internships.